BunnyWay/terraform-provider-bunnynet/docs/index.md

 description: |-
   The Bunny Terraform provider allows Terraform users to manage their bunny.net resources.
   Before getting started, you will need a bunny.net account and the API key for it.
+  Authentication
+  You can either set the API key directly on the apikey attribute for the provider, or set the BUNNYAPI_KEY environment variable.
   NOTE: Team member API keys are not supported.
 ---